bnk7/Annotation_Project_on_Multiword_Expressions/README.md

 # Annotation of Multiword Expressions
 Brynna Kilcline, Gabby Masini, Ruth Rosenblum, and Annika Sparrell

-Our goal is to identify and categorize all multiword expressions (MWEs) in our data.
-The annotated data will become training data for an ML model that will be able to identify different types of multiword expressions in text, which could be useful for downstream tasks such as machine translation, translation detection, synonym detection, and syntactic parsing.
+The goal of this project is to identify and categorize all multiword expressions (MWEs) in the data.

-The annotation task comprises finding multiword expressions and labeling their type, which we frame as spans.
 We define a multiword expression as a string of multiple words which act as a single semantic or syntactic element.
+The annotated data will become training data for a machine learning model that will identify different types of MWEs in text, which is useful for downstream tasks in which they should be treated as single units, such as machine translation, translation detection, synonym detection, and syntactic parsing.

+We iteratively annotated, evaluated, and revised the annotation guidelines.
+This repository includes each version of the specification and guidelines as well as the initial and revised document type definitions (DTDs).
+For information on the data, annotation task, and results, please see the final paper.